Introduction to quantum groups: 14b. Amenability

 $(5)\implies(1)$ This is something well-known, which follows via some standard functional analysis arguments, worked out in Blanchard's paper \cite{bla}.

 $(1)\implies(5)$ Once again this is something well-known, which follows via some standard functional analysis arguments, worked out in Blanchard's paper \cite{bla}. \end{proof}

 This was for the basic amenability theory.
 We will be back to this on several occasions, with more specialized amenability conditions, which will add to the above list.

-As a first application of the above result, we can now advance on a problem left before, in section 3 above, and then in the beginning of the present section as well:
+As a first application of the above result, we can now advance on a problem left before, in chapter 3 above, and then in the beginning of the present chapter as well:

 \begin{theorem} The cocommutative Woronowicz algebras are the intermediate quotients of the following type, with $\Gamma=<g_1,\ldots,g_N>$ being a discrete group,

 and with $\pi$ being a unitary representation of $\Gamma$, subject to weak containment conditions of type $\pi\otimes\pi\subset\pi$ and $1\subset\pi$, which guarantee the existence of $\Delta,\varepsilon$. \end{theorem}